Latest posts by Nishi Kanth (see all)

 You can try and engage them on LinkedIn through the direct messaging feature or contact them over business email.

-Messaging – You will be able to tailor make your message better when you have a 360 degree of your prospect.
+Messaging – You will be able to tailor make your message better when you have a 360 degree view of your prospect.
 My famous method is always to compliment the decision maker on a recent achievement.
 It shows you really want to engage with them.
-I believe and advocate the fact that effective prospect research is the first start point for sales dialogue.
+I believe and advocate the fact that effective prospect research is the first starting point for a sales dialog.

 Follow Up – Most prospects go cold because sales professionals fail to follow up enough.
 A recent study showed that around 30% conversions happened on the 15th contact.
 You need to have a calendar in place and follow up till you get an answer.
 It is either a YES or a NO. It cannot be anything else.

 eMail-Prospector Pro is a sales prospecting tool used by 100s of sales, marketing and business development professionals to find and reach C-level executives / decision makers from social networks, company websites and from any online directory/listing.
 The sales prospecting tool helps you to find business email address and phone numbers of any prospect in no time.